 An S.A. paves the way for a simple divorce (joint or uncontested).
 The terms of the S.A. can be copied directly into the divorce, but usually are left as a separate contract; either way this allows the divorce to proceed quickly.
 Judges don't like to allow divorces until all the issues listed in the first paragraph above have been settled via an Agreement.
 So you usually need to do all the hard work first and then get the divorce.
 However for couples with no significant assets or child issues, or who already have a S.A. that will stand up to judicial scrutiny, a simple divorce can be started.

-Separation Agreements: We charge $350 per hour but most simple and medium complexity ones cost $1,350 to $1,600.
-(HST and copies, courier etc are extra).
+Separation Agreements: We charge by the hour but most simple and medium complexity ones cost $1,350 to $1,600.
 Other Separation Agreements are complex and can take months of negotiation and revising.
 (Beware of short Agreements such as sold in drug stores or stationery stores for about $15 - $20.
 These are only about 15 paragraphs long and mainly suitable for people with short marriages, little income or assets, no children etc. and they will not hold up if challenged in court years later.
 Rarely would our time for a Separation Agreement go above 12 hours but "rarely" does not mean "never".
 Sometimes one truculent party will haggle and hold things up for a long time.
 If no final agreement has been reached with the other party after 15 hours of my time the client and Dr. Montgomery discuss whether to stop work or continue and on what terms.
 Please note that cases involving spousal support and/or division of family property can take a lot of time and require use of special computer programs.